mweel1/usa_high_level/civic-organizations/us-immigration-services/index.md

 3. Food
 4. Entertainment

+If the visa applicant already has a job lined up, they must provide the domain.
+A e-mail is sent to the domain where they must verify at ICE with a handshake.

 ### Immigration Funding

 Each e-visa will include a bank card that must be used for 15 days to: